Air Quality and health

 Poor air quality can affect your health, especially if you have breathing difficulties or suffer with heart trouble.
-If you would like to know more about how air pollution might affect your health and how you can help to reduce air pollution, follow the link to the Defra: Air Pollution leaflet.
+The Defra Pollution Forecast provides the 5-day pollution forecast for the Stoke-on-Trent area.
+The Daily Air Quality Index tells you how the levels of pollution might affect your health and provides recommended actions.

 Review & Assessment Reports

 By law the city council must monitor and report on air quality and take action to improve it.
 We monitor air quality all around the city, especially in areas where higher pollution levels are expected.
 We have written reports to tell you:

 - What the air quality is like in Stoke-on-Trent

 - What and where air pollution is monitored